A brief word study in the Bible reveals that the word ‘temple’ can hold one of several meanings depending on the context:

-Thus we gather that the human body, God’s own creation, is the new temple of the Holy Ghost on Earth as revealed by Christ in the New Testament.
+Thus, we gather that the human body is the new temple of the Holy Ghost on Earth as revealed by Christ in the New Testament.
 The New Testament writings make a much bigger deal about this than many people today might assume.

 Let us make a logical leap and assume the temple of God, the body, is the same one referred to in passages about the antichrist.
-Let us also assume that the new temple of God refers not to rebuilt tabernacle of modern day Israel.
-If this is in fact true, we would have to conclude the antichrist’s temple is the human body.
-And, the antichrist spirit is in each and every man who calls himself God in his own body, “showing himself that he is God”.
-Just try to read 2 Thessalonians 2:3-4 with this in mind:
+Let us also assume for the sake of argument that the temples in 2 Thessalonians chapter 2 is not the third temple rebuilt in Israel.
+Assuming this is true, let’s read through the well-known passage about the Man of Sin “showing himself that he is God.”

 “Let no man deceive you by any means: for that day shall not come, except there come a falling away first, and that man of sin be revealed, the son of perdition; Who opposeth and exalteth himself above all that is called God, or that is worshipped; so that he as God sitteth in the temple of God, shewing himself that he is God.”
 (2 Thessalonians 2:3-4)

 The focus of the passage above that drives home the point most effectively is in verse 4.
-If we try to set aside everything we may have been taught in the past about this verse, and we choose to read what the Bible says plainly, we may be surprised at what we discover: “so that HE AS GOD SITTETH IN THE TEMPLE of God, SHEWING HIMSELF that HE IS GOD.”
+If we try to set aside everything we may have been taught in the past about this verse, and we choose to read what the Bible says plainly, we may be surprised at what we discover.
+What does it mean where it reads, “so that HE AS GOD SITTETH IN THE TEMPLE of God, SHEWING HIMSELF that HE IS GOD?”

 Does the antichrist sit in the temple (the body) – in the place where the Holy Ghost should dwell?
-How else could sitting in the temple show himself his own apotheosis?
-Could this passage actually mean the temple that he sits in is his own body?
+How else could sitting in the temple show the Man of Sin his own state of godhood, or his apotheosis?

 We covered in another blog post, The Antichrist Unveiled, that the ANTICHRIST is not just a name for one man.
 The Bible states quite clearly that the antichrist is a spirit that indwells anyone who denies that Jesus Christ is “come in flesh,” or denies his deity.